Every tourist in Barcelona heads to Las Ramblas. But what is there to do there?

 Keep Your Chin Up and Look at the Architecture

-Though much of the buildings on Las Ramblas are taken up by commercial stores at ground level, a lot of them have some impressive architecture one or two storeys up.
+Though much of the buildings on Las Ramblas are taken up by commercial stores at ground level, a lot of them have some impressive architecture one or two stories up.
 My favorite is the Chinese-influenced architecture about the Sabadell bank.

 02 of 10